Gary Ray Bowles: Murders

 On March 15, 1994, in Daytona Beach, Florida, Bowles killed his first known victim, John Hardy Roberts, age 59, who had offered him a temporary place to live.
 Bowles beat and strangled him to death, and then stole his credit card which he later used in Kingsland, Georgia, and Nashville, Tennessee.
 Police soon considered him a suspect after finding his fingerprints and probation records at the crime scene.

-Over the next six months, Bowles murdered four other men: 39-year-old David Jarman in Wheaton, Maryland; 72-year-old Milton Bradley in Savannah, Georgia; 47-year-old Alverson Carter Jr. in Atlanta, Georgia; and 37-year-old Albert Morris in Hilliard, Florida.
+Over the next six months, Bowles murdered four other men: 39-year-old David Jarman in Wheaton, Maryland, 72-year-old Milton Bradley in Savannah, Georgia, 47-year-old Alverson Carter Jr. in Atlanta, Georgia, and 37-year-old Albert Morris in Hilliard, Florida.
 His typical modus operandi was to prostitute himself to his victims before beating and strangling them, and stealing their credit cards.

 While on the run, Bowles was put on the FBI's list of the country's 10 Most Wanted Fugitives for his four known victims.
 On November 22, 1994, Bowles was arrested for the murder of Walter Jamelle "Jay" Hinton in Jacksonville Beach, Florida, and confessed to all six murders.

 Following his arrest for the murders, Bowles told police that following his 1991 release from prison he had moved to Daytona Beach, and moved in with a girlfriend and resumed working as a prostitute.
 According to Bowles, his girlfriend became pregnant but then had an abortion after she learned that Bowles was a sex worker.
 Bowles told police officers that he blamed gay men for the abortion, and this led him to becoming a murderer.

 Aftermath

 In May 1996, Bowles pleaded guilty to the killing of Walter Jamelle Hinton in Jacksonville on November 17, 1994.
 Hinton died after Bowles hit his head with a 40-pound (18 kg) stepping stone while Hinton was sleeping and stuffed a towel down his throat during the struggle.
 Bowles received the death penalty for Hinton's murder.
 In August 1997, while sitting on death row for the slaying of Hinton, Bowles pleaded guilty to beating and strangling Roberts in 1994.

 Bowles was found guilty of three counts of murder and sentenced to death, but the sentence was reversed by the Florida Supreme Court, when they determined that the court erred by allowing the jury to hear that Bowles hated homosexuals and that the victim was gay.
 He was given a new sentencing hearing, and in 1999 again received the death penalty.

-Bowles was executed by lethal injection on August 22, 2019, at Florida State Prison in Raiford.
+Bowles was executed by lethal injection on August 22, 2019, at Florida State Prison near Raiford.
 Bowles ate three cheeseburgers, french fries, and bacon as a last meal.

 He was the last person executed in Florida until the execution of Donald Dillbeck on February 23, 2023.